 True pine trees will have needles grown in clusters, called fascicles, that generally range from 2-5 needles per cluster.

 Here’s an example in the picture below.
 Notice how this pine tree has needles growing in clusters of 5.

 If your needle and cone bearing tree has needles grown in clusters, you’ve got yourself a true pine tree.
 Any true pine tree can be used to make pine tea.
 All true pine trees are edible.

 (There is a suggestion floating around to not consume pine tea if you are pregnant or planning to become pregnant based on one report of cows consuming extremely large quantities of Ponderosa pine.
 The idea is that it may have possibly been a cause of a very small percentage of them to miscarry.
 But we’re not cows and we’re not eating pounds and pounds of it.
 As with everything, it’s the dose that makes things harmful.
 In the case of pine tea, we’re drinking very small doses in water extraction.
 I personally consumed pine tea while pregnant, but use at your own discretion if you are pregnant.)

-I hope you’ve found my experience with pine tea helpful and I invite you to try this wonderful natural remedy during the cold and flu season!
+I hope you’ve found my experience with pine tea helpful and I invite you to try this wonderful natural remedy during the cold, virus and flu season!
 I’d love to hear your thoughts if you try it 🙂